georgbischoff/Tutorials/tutorials/cp-wdi5-cap/cp-wdi5-cap.md

 ### About the SAPUI5 Test Recorder

 The SAPUI5 Test Recorder is a tool that helps you create integration and system tests.
 You can use it in any SAPUI5 application to inspect its user interface, view the control properties, and get code snippets for OPA5 and wdi5 tests.
-As of version 1.74, it is part of the SAPUI5 framework.
-TODO: check version
+As of version 1.74, it is part of the SAPUI5 framework and since version 1.105 there is a wdi5-specific dialect included.

 > For more information about the SAPUI5 Test Recorder, see [Test Recorder](https://sapui5.hana.ondemand.com/#/topic/2535ef9272064cb6bd6b44e5402d531d).